jwoehr/ublu/README.md

 Ublu is an interpretive language for remote systems programming of midrange or mainframe hosts from a Java platform such as Linux, Mac, OpenBSD or Windows.

-Ublu is already at version 1.0 and is being released as Open Source Software now under the BSD-2 license.
+Ublu is Open Source Software under the BSD-2 license.

+The current version of Ublu is 1.1.0

 Ublu is distributed with the open source libraries it needs and their license files which permit such distribution.